To apply for any of our research degrees, make an application through the University’s online application process.

 In order for your application to be progressed, you will also need to identify potential supervisors on the application form.

 We strongly recommend that you contact your preferred supervisors with a clear initial research proposal before submitting an application and well in advance of scholarship deadlines (see below).

-maps out where the project is located in its field (or overlapping fields); shows who, to date, has contributed to the field (or to closely related questions); and thus can show an understanding of the contribution that your doctoral project will make to existing research;
+map out where the project is located in its field (or overlapping fields); show who, to date, has contributed to the field (or to closely related questions); and thus can show an understanding of the contribution that your doctoral project will make to existing research;